PharmGKB/PharmCAT/docs/using/PharmCAT-in-Docker.md

 ---
-title: Docker
+title: PharmCAT in Docker
-permalink: technical-docs/docker
 parent: Using PharmCAT
-nav_order: 3
+nav_order: 4
+render_with_liquid: false
 ---
-# Docker
+# PharmCAT in Docker

 PharmCAT is available in a Docker container.